If you want to buy BTC in Europe, there are four primary ways you can do so:

 Bitcoin ATMs are a novel way of buying bitcoin and are generally suitable for small purchases, but these machines are usually confined to metropolitan areas.

 As of mid-2019, the supportive regulations of Austria, the U.K., the Czech Republic, Spain and Slovenia have resulted in the highest densities of bitcoin ATMs in these countries and their capital cities.
 Even smaller nation states like Albania, Latvia and San Marino have at least one bitcoin ATM.
 In 2018, the Swiss federal railways SBB have used its existing infrastructure to install hundreds of bitcoin ATMs across its network.

-If you live in Europe, check out CoinATMRadar’s map to see if there’s a bitcoin ATM near you.
+If you live in Europe, check out CoinATMRadar’s map to see if there’s a Bitcoin ATM near you.

 There are also physical stores where you can buy bitcoin.

 And in London, U.K., there is a growing list of stores working with Cashin to provide an easy way to buy bitcoin via the Lightning Network.
 You simply download the app, choose the amount you want to buy and then display the QR code on your phone to the teller.
-On receipt of your QR code, you can then exchange your cash for bitcoins.
+Upon receipt of your QR code, you can then exchange your cash for bitcoin.
 With Cashin’s app, you can buy just under £600/€670 worth of bitcoin without having to provide identification.